Chapter 02

 Talk about kangaroos!

-Later that evening, Methuselah and Lamech, his son, were playing a board game while sitting at the former’s table.
-“Your great grandfather goes too far at times.” he moved his piece, taking one of Lamech’s off the board.
-Lamech thought carefully, not so much about capturing his father’s duke, but saying what he wanted, while keeping things matter of fact.
-Neither did Lamech care to say anything that would upset his mother – who was laying down, for while weeding the previous day, the side of her foot had slipped into a fresh parting of the soil, brought about from the escaping mists.
-The healer had been by; his mother would have to stay off of it most the time, for the next several days or so.
-All Lamech knew was, his father and mother had lost a son; he a brother, his nephew, Tommy, had lost his father, but his wagon-wreck of a sister-in-law had lost her husband.
+All Lamech knew was, his parents had lost a son; he a brother; Tommy, his nephew, had lost his father, and his wagon-wreck of a sister-in-law had lost her husband.
 “Thief? - when a dragon sees a dentist!”
 Lamech took his father’s duke; the king was two rows back, so getting him would take a bit.
 “I don’t think so either.”
 Methuselah studied the board, then added, “And I think Grandfather sees right through the set up.”
-Methuselah moved off the board, both Lamech’s lawyer and his priest.
+Methuselah moved two game pieces from off the board - both Lamech’s lawyer and his priest.
 “But regardless, the fact remains.”
 Methuselah, took a sip from his cup, “my daughter-in-law, your sister-in-law, is still overwrought, and not in in any condition to....”
 Lamech studied the board, “Speaking of a set up!”
-He was down four or five pieces; Methuselah’s forces were moving in fast; for a moment, Lamech considered moving his duke behind the dutchess, that would buy time - but no, better to lose the round, than cave into making that sort of purchase.
+He was down four or five pieces; Methuselah’s forces were moving in fast.
+For a moment, Lamech considered moving his duke behind the dutchess, that would buy time - but no, better to lose the round, than cave into making that sort of purchase.

-He had wanted to tell his father, Cappy, about the serpent he’d slain.
-And it wasn’t some piddly two index (1.5 inches) he’d taken his hand axe and bashed at the base of its neck; the creature was like four indexes.
-But alas, he kept the tale in his field notes, for telling father would lead to a certain question.
-One he didn’t care to answer, for telling a lie wasn’t worth being outed, forever, in Sheol; and telling the truth of his whereabouts, at the time, would mean getting his trousers dusted.
-Joel had told a page of his journal, that he wouldn’t have even bothered the snake, but it had the tail end of a small rodent, and the poor creature – about a span (9 inches – not including its tail) was …screaming.
-Having rescued the poor guy, he’d brought him home, and fixed up a safe place.
 Isn’t that what the animal doctor would do?
 Doc had written several scrolls for children; Joel’s mother, Peninnah, had bought two of them – one a codex - from the scroll-vendor.
 The boy had previously gone over both, then shut the little book, rolled the scroll back into its case, then put both into his chest, which sat at the foot of his sleeping place.
 It was time to make his rounds; his first patient was, of course, the rodent.
 Oh good, he looked to his left, then to his right.
 The coast was clear – his mother’s pantry was unoccupied, for the moment.
-While the boy still had a piece of rice cake, from breakfast, his patient would need some fruit; lucky for the boy, readily available, alongside a basket was a pear – and one a bit overripe.
+While the boy still had a piece of rice cake, from breakfast, his patient would need some fruit; lucky for the boy, for readily available, alongside a basket sat a pear – and one a bit overripe.
 But wait, he told himself, his patient needed a bowl of juice.

 A few days later, Joel was happily penning a most favorable outcome, of his – only days ago – most critical patient.
-The rodent had evidently recovered, for he’d discharged himself from the hospital and was headed back home.
+The rodent had evidently recovered, for he had discharged himself from the hospital and was headed back home.
 He probably missed his momma and poppa – but Joel was about sure, the creature did not exactly miss his sister.
-An ear-splitting scream came from the family’s back yard.
+An ear-splitting scream erupted from the family’s back yard.
 His sister!!
-The boy, grabbed his axe, and tore across the yard.
+The boy, grabbed a stick, and tore across the yard.
 She screamed again, but to his relief, neither bear, nor bird lizard, had posed her any danger.
 Joel’s former patient was darting here and there beneath the family table.
 Joel then called to the creature, who evidently had undergone semi-trauma, from sister’s shrill outcries and her stomping feet upon the table surface; the panicked rodent simply wanted the quickest way out of there, and so had jumped into Joel’s cupped hands.

 Uh-o!